Interpreting the past to comprehend the present and prepare for the future.

 Law, Advertising, Teaching, Consulting, Government and politics, Business, Museums, Public policy, Finance

-The Witchcraze in Early Modern Europe, Modern Middle East, Modern Africa, British Empire, The Age of Louis XIV, History of the Black Atlantic, Europe of Dictators, The Holocaust, Modern China and Japan The Vikings, U.S. Women’s History, The Enlightenment, The Civil Rights Movement
+The Witchcraze in Early Modern Europe, Modern Middle East, Modern Africa, British Empire, The Age of Louis XIV, History of the Black Atlantic, Europe of Dictators, The Holocaust, Modern China and Japan, The Vikings, U.S. Women’s History, The Enlightenment, U.S. in the Seventies

 KORTNEY CARTWRIGHT ’14